pnamade/azure_app_pipeline/README.md

 "# azure_app_pipeline"

-# This is working well from moving simple hello world app to azure app
+# This is working well from moving simple hello world app to azure app via Git Actions
 # Donot forget to copy  Publish profile to secrets